 Ship captains are not authorized to perform marriage ceremonies in New York State.
 A ship must be docked if a certified official is performing a ceremony on a boat.

 Information regarding previous marriages must be furnished in the application for a marriage license.
-Marriage license applicants whose previous marriage(s) ended in divorce, annulment or death of spouse, must provide proof of dissolution of all previous marriage(s) by presenting a certified copy of Decree of Divorce, a Certificate of Dissolution of Marriage or certified copy of Death Certificate for each previous marriage.
+Marriage license applicants whose previous marriage(s) ended in divorce, annulment or death of spouse, must provide proof of dissolution of all previous marriage(s) by presenting a certified copy of Decree of Divorce or a Certificate of Dissolution of Marriage filed with a court of competent jurisdiction or certified copy of Death Certificate for each previous marriage.
 This includes whether the former spouse or spouses are living, and whether the applicants are divorced and, if so, when, where and against whom the divorce or divorces were granted.
 ALL RECORDS REGARDING PREVIOUS MARRIAGES MUST BE CERTIFIED.
 NO PHOTO COPIES ALLOWED.

 Where can I get copies of my records?